CodeHarborHub/codeharborhub.github.io/dsa/Advance/Greedy.md

 5. Activity selection problem: Chooses the maximum number of non-overlapping activities from a set of activities.

-## dvantages of Greedy Algorithms:
+## Advantages of Greedy Algorithms:

         1. Simple and easy to understand: Greedy algorithms are often straightforward to implement and reason about.